-Whether a program is completely new to CSUN or being offered for the first time in self-support, the College supports (with compensation and collaborative support from senior academic staff in the development process) the full group of faculty who will teach in the program.
-They are convened for formative conversations over a number of months.
+Whether a program is completely new to CSUN or is a program offered by CSUN using state finding that is being offered for the first time in self-support, the College supports (with compensation and collaborative support from senior academic staff in the College) the full group of faculty who will develop the self-support version of the program as they work through the College's program development process.
+The faculty and collaborating staff are convened for formative conversations over a number of months.
 They work together to craft the integrated curriculum -- one course building on another to create a comprehensive educational experience for the program as a whole.
 This approach is used for all self-support degree and certificate programs and is unique to the College.

-When building the online/virtual education capacity for CSUN, the College chose to focus on building a significant instructional design capacity.
-For each CSUN fully online/virtual program, after the integration of the program's cohorted curriculum is completed, for fully online/virtual programs each faculty member works individually for four to six months with an assigned College instructional designer to craft their specific online/virtual course, to take the best advantage of the range of instructional strategies available.
-This, too, is an approach distinctive to the College and CSUN in the CSU.
+When building the online/virtual education (distance learning) capacity for CSUN, the College chose to focus on building a significant instructional design capacity.
+For each CSUN fully online/virtual program, after the integration of the program's cohorted curriculum is completed, each faculty member teaching in the program works individually for four to six months with an assigned College instructional designer to craft their specific online/virtual course, to take the best advantage of the range of instructional strategies available.
+This, too, is an approach distinctive to the College and CSUN within the CSU.